-The second format is for those attending class remotely.
-For this semester, the university is permitting free use of "I-Clicker Reef," a cloud version that will permit clicking in remotely as well as in class.
+I will make use of CU I-Clickers, in the online format for remote attendance.
+Specifically, the university is permitting free use of "I-Clicker Reef," a cloud version that will permit clicking in remotely to answer questions.
 This is software that you will download onto your device (laptop, tablet, smartphone, though I would strongly encourage using a laptop).
 You will need to create an I-Clicker Reef account and link your physical clicker to that Reef account.
 You will also need to register for the course in your Reef account and link the course to the Canvas course site.
 Directions are at https://oit.colorado.edu/services/learning-spaces-technology/cuclickers/help/student-resources

-There will be two 75-minute class periods per week.
-Thirty minutes of eight class periods will be devoted to in-class discussion of current global policy issues.
+There will be three 50-minute class periods per week.
+Approximately thirty minutes of seven class periods will be devoted to in-class discussion of current global policy issues.
 To get you thinking and involved in those, I will place on the Canvas site brief papers from the policy literature or papers or power point notes I will write outlining the issues involved in each subject (see the outline below).
-Reading these materials and attending the related class sessions (in person or online) are required activities and questions about the papers will appear on examinations.
+Reading these materials and attending or reviewing the related class sessions are required activities and questions about the papers will appear on examinations.
 There will also be four graded problem sets that will be required for you to work through in preparation for examinations.
-I intend to do that through the Canvas quiz module if I can figure it out.
-There will be two midterm exams and a final exam, which you will take at home (or somewhere outside of class; we will not meet physically those days).
+These will be managed through the Canvas quiz module.
+There will be two midterm exams and a final exam, which you will take remotely.
 These exams will be open-book and feature a mixture of short-answer and essay questions.